avaughn271/CLUES2/README.md

 ## Purpose
 CLUES is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
 CLUES was originally developed by Aaron Stern (see the original paper [here](https://doi.org/10.1371/journal.pgen.1008384)) and is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn) as CLUES2.0.
 Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 If you use this program, please cite: [Stern, *et al.* Plos Gen. (2019)](https://doi.org/10.1371/journal.pgen.1008384).

+WORK TO DO:
+The basic forward backward algorith has been verified.
+Works well for frequencies, but we now changed the start and end state transitions.

+1) Check how it works for true phylogenies with no importance sampling -check handling of coalescences, including of the mixed processes.
+In theory the mixed coalescence should be the last coalescence we need to consider.
+All other should be ancestral. derived allele freq must be in lowest class for this coalescence to happen.
+2) then check how it works for importance sampling, including checking the proposal density function (why not just comopute same likelihood with s=0. hmmmm.)
+3) then, add the emissions of the args on ancient data, only part that needs to change are the emissions.

+-check coverage probability of the trajectories.
+Do many independent replicates and pick random point in time.
+Coverage of all the pooled samples should match up.

 ## Installation